-President Trump looked America in the eye last night and made it clear that he was the person who decided to shut the government down, that a wall along the southern border matters more to him than whether hundreds of thousands of federal employees can make ends meet.
+President Trump has made it imminently clear that his administration created this shutdown, that a wall along the southern border matters more to him than whether hundreds of thousands of federal employees can make ends meet.
 More important than families’ ability to put food on the table.
 More important than whether farmers get reimbursed for crop losses.
 More important than keeping federal parks safe.
 More important than a host of other vital government services.

 This isn’t how our system of government was designed to function.
 Funding the government is always about compromises and trade-offs made throughout a process that should be oriented toward the good of our country as a whole, but a responsible President would never shut the entire government down over one line item in a $3.8 trillion dollar budget.
 That’s why the Senate unanimously passed a measure in December that would have avoided the shutdown, and why a similar extension of funding quickly passed when Democrats took control of the House last week.

 Let’s look at a partial list what the President is willing to sacrifice, and the people he’s willing to harm, in his quest to build a symbol along the southern border.

 Part or all of the following departments are currently shut down:

 - Homeland Security